 Some may prefer frozen and canned for convenience, but what you may not realize is that you can buy fresh fish and just freeze it for later use.

 To do this, simply pat dry and wrap fish in a sealed bag.
-Then thaw in the fridge before cooking.
+Then thaw in the fridge before grilling salmon or other fish.

 How often to eat salmon